The 8 Biggest Mistakes

 Consider the Guarantee- I have built my company on our industry leading, hassle-free money back guarantee.
 We’re proud of our business and we proudly back up our pizzas.
 Some other businesses have a different philosophy- so be careful- getting bad pizzas will make you look terrible to your group- as with other purchases- a strong guarantee gives you peace of mind, and you know you’re dealing with a serious player.

 Placing the order- Get input from the pizzeria manager or owner- odds are they have experience making large pizza orders and can give you tips specific to their style of pizza and pizzeria.
 Obviously the more notice the better.
-I suggest 1 weeks notice if possible.
+I suggest a 1 week notice if possible.
 Eureka Pizza® can often handle large orders with very little notice- others often can’t.
 We appreciate notice at Eureka Pizza®- but if you need pizzas right away- give us a call- we’ll do everything possible to get your order completed on time.

 Keep in mind that you never know if someone else is ordering a large pizza order on the same day that you are- that can make things tricky for all involved.
 Popular times are during the day on Valentine’s Day, Halloween and Super bowl Sunday among many others.